demisto/content/Packs/QRadar/Integrations/QRadar_v2/QRadar_v2_description.md

 ### Using API Token authentication
-In order to use the integration with an API token you'll first need to change the `Username / API Key (see '?')` field to `_api_token_key`.
+To use the integration with an API token, you first need to change the `Username / API Key (see '?')` field to `_api_token_key`.
 Following this step, you can now enter the API Token into the `Password` field - this value will be used as an API key.

 ### Fetch incidents:
 To start fetching incidents, enable the parameter `Long running instance` - this will start a long running process that'll fetch incidents periodically.